| The captioned symposium was held on January 31, 2006 at

 among laborer dispatching businesses.
 Such companies need

+to focus on the compliance.
 What called 3K jobs (Kitsui-hard, Kitanai-dirty, and Kiken-dangerous)

 tend to concentrate in the service industry.
 The government